What Is Molecular Orbital Theory?

 - Anti-bonding Molecular Orbitals

-Molecular orbital theory approximates the molecular orbitals as linear combinations of atomic orbitals which can be illustrated as follows.
+Molecular orbital theory approximation of the molecular orbitals as linear combinations of atomic orbitals can be illustrated as follows.

 Linear Combination of Atomic Orbitals (LCAO)

 Molecular orbitals can generally be expressed through a linear combination of atomic orbitals (abbreviated to LCAO).
 These LCAOs are useful in the estimation of the formation of these orbitals in the bonding between the atoms that make up a molecule.

 The Schrodinger equation used to describe the electron behaviour for molecular orbitals can be written in a method similar to that for atomic orbitals.